iftikhar8/thesis/chapters/lit_review/docs/lit_review.md

 Can we only model species we have enough information about their early life history?
 Added complexity of behaviour means that we might.

+Is it a divide between physical and biological oceanographers?

 Also the lack of movement forward, does that suggest we are at the forefront until we get more empirical validation for these models?

+#Caveat & Limitiations

+Obviously there are heaps of parameters influencing these results, while there may not be much correlation between them, adding them together will produce an effect.